solarwinds/snap-plugin-lib/tutorial/08-collector/README.md

 }
 ```

-The last helper method is a little bit more complicated:
+The last helper method will be a little bit more complicated:
 ```go
 func (s systemCollector) collectProcessesInfo(ctx plugin.Context) error {
 	procsInfo, err := s.proxyCollector.ProcessesInfo()